-Division of Pediatric PathologyThe Division of Pediatric Pathology is affiliated with the University of Pittsburgh School of Medicine and the University of Pittsburgh Pathology Department and is located in the new Children's Hospital of Pittsburgh of UPMC.
-The new state-of-art clinical and anatomic pathology laboratories provide a full range of consultative and diagnostic services including automated testing technologies, and routine histopathology, molecular diagnostics, cytology, immunohistochemistry, in situ hybridization and ultrastructural pathology, microbiology, and virology, that are vital in guiding the diagnosis and therapy of our patients.
+Division of Pediatric PathologyThe Division of Pediatric Pathology is affiliated with the University of Pittsburgh School of Medicine and the University of Pittsburgh Pathology Department and is located in the Children's Hospital of Pittsburgh of UPMC.
+The state-of-art clinical and anatomic pathology laboratories provide a full range of consultative and diagnostic services including automated testing technologies, and routine histopathology, molecular diagnostics, cytology, immunohistochemistry, in situ hybridization and ultrastructural pathology, microbiology, and virology, that are vital in guiding the diagnosis and therapy of our patients.
 Our educational mission includes training of residents, fellows and visiting pathologists by individual case discussion, conferences, teaching sets, handout material, and web-based educational material.
 Our research mission centers on issues that arise either directly or indirectly from developments in the field of pediatric pathology and pediatric organ transplantation.
 All members of the Division are engaged in research, covering topics such as pathologic and clinical aspects of pediatric soft tissue and visceral tumors, defects of neural crest cell migration, histiocytic disorders of childhood, developmental pulmonary abnormalities, childhood vascular tumors and malformations, stem cell biology and cellular therapeutics, and pathology and biology of post-transplant tumors.

 - Miguel Reyes-Múgica, MD - Professor, Division Chief